Dr. Jordi Monés

 He was also the Coordinator of Ophthalmology at the Centro Médico Teknon from 2010 until 2015.
 Dr. Monés has also been a Member of the Board of Directors of Futbol Club Barcelona and the head of the Medical and Performance Department from 2003 to 2005 and 2010 to 2015.

-Dr. Monés is the head commissioner for promoting the FC Barcelona Universitas project.
+Dr. Monés has been, until 2017, the head commissioner for promoting the FC Barcelona Innovation Hub.
 He earned his Medicine and Surgery degree and his PhD cum laude in Medicine and Surgery at the Universitat de Barcelona.
 He specialized in Ophthalmology at the Centro de Oftalmología Barraquer (Universitat Autònoma de Barcelona).
 He obtained his Retina Specialist degree at the Massachusetts Eye and Ear Infirmary at Harvard University, and at the Hospital San José at the Monterrey Institute of Technology and Higher Education (ITSM).

 His research fields of particular interest are macular diseases, choroidal neovascularization, macular degeneration, antiangiogenic therapy, anti-PDGF therapy, geographic atrophy, retinal degeneration, retinal transplants, stems cells, gene therapy, macular edema, and vitreoretinal and macular surgery.